ericksoen/opentelemetry-examples/README.md

 1. [Docker](https://www.docker.com/)
 1. [Python (v3.8.x)](https://www.python.org/downloads/)
 1. [AWS CLI](https://aws.amazon.com/cli/)

+You may optionally use [K6](https://k6.io/) to generate load for your services once they exist.
+See [load test](./load-test/README.md) documentation for additional details.

+## Getting Started

 The [examples](./examples/README.md) folder has some code samples to help familiarize yourself with some core OpenTelemetry concepts on your local machine before developing, deploying, and instrumenting more complex applications in AWS.